You are currently viewing Bing K. Wong: Dishwasher to Restaurant Owner

 Bing Wong. c.
 1940s

-Near the end of the war, his mother died in China.
-When the news of her death reached America, Bing’s father was so grief-sicken that he gambled away money they’d saved to return to China.
-Finally, several years after the war, Bing returned to China in 1948, and brought Sau to live in Los Angeles.
+Near the end of the World War II, his mother died in China.
+When the news of her death reached America, Bing’s father Chun Fot was so grief-sicken that he gambled away money they’d saved to return to China.
+Finally, several years after the war, Bing returned to China in the summer of 1948, and brought Sau back to America in the spring of 1949, to live in Los Angeles.

 family